ameliarahman/ameliarahman.github.io/_posts/2024-10-22-Explain-Postgres.md

 Before we jump into practice, let's discuss first about `Page`, `Heap`, and `Index` in database.

 ## Page
 Typically, when a database reads or writes data, it operates on pages, not on individual rows.
-Each page can fit many rows.
+Each page can fit many rows (depends on how many columns, rows, data type etc).
 Each DBMS has default page, in PostgeSQL the default page is 8 KB (You can observe this in your database client when an empty table is created, as it will show a size of 8 KB).
 For example, if we have 1001 data rows and each page contains 4 rows, then the database has 1001/4 ~ 251 pages.
 We can use this query to retrieve the information about estimated number of pages and rows:

 ```sql
     SELECT relpages, reltuples FROM pg_class WHERE relname = 'table_name';